-Absent are the rituals of filing quietly into a cavernous exam hall, fiddling with the gummed flap on the front your green exam book, and being subject to the piercing stare of an invigilator as they make sure you answer the questions without any outside help.
-However, there is much that will still be the same.
-The format of your exams is unchanged, so past papers will still give a clear guide as to what to expect.
+Perhaps one of the biggest changes we’ve faced over the past couple of years is the move to online remote examinations.
+The format of online and in person exams have not changed, so past papers will still give a clear guide as to what to expect.
 You will still be under pressure to complete your answers within the allotted time, and will also have to contend with uploading your solutions at the end.
 And most importantly of all, you are still expected to answer the questions without outside help.

 Here are Dr Ross Galloway’s top 12 tips.

 1. Read the whole exam paper before doing anything else